voytex/voytex/README.md

-My name is Vojtěch Lukáš, currently I am Software Engineer 1 at Honeywell Aerospace.
+My name is Vojtech Lukas, currently I am embedded SW engineer in Arcsec.

-My career so far includes also a senior audio engineer role at Janacek Academy of Performing Arts.
-In addition, I am active musician playing in a folk band, amateur tinkerer and a passionate road biker.
+My career so far includes software engineering role at Honeywell Aerospace and also a senior audio engineering role at Janacek Academy of Performing Arts.

 I feel comfortable using:
 - C/C++ (embedded)